cnlbob/mcellRules/README.md

 ## Installation

-- In build folder, run requirements.py.
-This file will download and compile, nfsim, nfsimCinterface, and mcell.
+- In build folder, run `python requirements.py`.
+This file will download and compile, nfsim, nfsimCinterface, and MCell.
 (May need troubleshooting)
 - Download a recent version of bionetgen.
 - Update the paths in mcellr.yaml
   - Currently, paths are hard coded and the bngl and mdlr file should be in the